Never before had the professor,

 - In Latin America, the relevance of cleavages is:

 - There are no [or few] full cleavages—

 - They’re rare and scarce.
 All is heterogeneous.

 - To surf when you know the are sharks: not genius;

-- Better to catch the surf, than to bluff.
+- Better to catch the surf with dolphins than getting eaten.

 - In the Middle East, we only have data from a few democracies,